Health Services Manager – A Day in the Life

 - Personnel

 No single typical day exists for all health services managers.
-Each facility and department has its own needs and resources to take into consideration.
+Each facility and department has its own needs and resources to consider.
 In the same way that a physician must assess each patient individually, so must a health services manager evaluate a medical facility.
-And, especially when they’re tasked with running an entire medical facility, it’s up to the health services manager to come up with both a diagnosis and prescription and then carry out this metaphorical treatment to completion.
+And, especially when they’re tasked with running an entire medical facility, it’s up to the health services manager to come up with both a diagnosis and a prescription and then carry out this metaphorical treatment to completion.

 Required Skills & Knowledge